TrainWeb.org Facebook Page

 Map: Ho 12 J 4 Topographic Maps

-The alignment had curved within sight of Union Dam.
+B&O's original alignment curved within sight of Union Dam.
 The dam had been disused for at least 20 years when, in 1972, floods from Tropical Storm Agnes breached it and carved out the route around it seen here.
 Over subsequent years, the river washed away so much of the bank that stone-in-wire-mesh cages seen at the bottom were dropped along the shoreline to reduce erosion.
 The stone has obscured any surviving stringers in this spot.

-Links: 1912, mill race, 1833 trip from Baltimore
+Link: 1833 trip from Baltimore

 Breach